Medical Billing Specialist Program

 CD10 (10 hours)

-Career Development provides an opportunity for medical billing and coding diploma program students to prepare for a job search by learning and applying critical self-examination techniques for developing a successful career path and an awareness of the need to include lifelong learning into career management.
+Career Development provides an opportunity for Hunter Business School students to prepare for a job search by learning and applying critical self-examination techniques for developing a successful career path and an awareness of the need to include lifelong learning into career management.
 Course topics include career planning research; job searching; refining interview and communication skills; and development and preparation of career search documents, such as résumés, job applications, and cover and thank you letters.
 Medical billing and coding students are also familiarized with the use of telephones and faxes, employment testing, office behavior and etiquette, the completion of online applications, and emailing résumés.
 The medical billing and coding course includes mock interviews.
 Prerequisite: None